adaptris/interlok-docs-legacy/pages/cookbook/cookbook-oracleaq.md

 summary: This document summarises configurations for consuming and producing JMS messages using OracleAQ.
 ---

+{% include important.html content="in 3.8.0; adp-jms-oraclemq was renamed to interlok-jms-oracleaq" %}

 This document summarises configurations for consuming and producing JMS messages using OracleAQ.
 It is assumed that you have a passing knowledge of Interlok and its configuration.
 No Oracle knowledge is assumed, though you should have some passing familiarity with SQL.
 You will be expected to be able to manipulate and compile java classes exported from Oracle.
 This guide has been built with Oracle 10g in mind.
 However if you happen to be using later Oracle versions, the only changes should be to the java archive files you will need to copy from your Oracle installation to your Interlok installation, mentioned later in this guide

 If you are an Oracle expert and everything is already setup, you can probably ignore almost all of the Oracle specific configuration instructions and do your own thing.
 If you aren't an Oracle expert and are setting up an Oracle instance from scratch, then you need to pay careful attention to the Oracle specific configuration instructions.